-Considering the Union's interest to retain, in principle, relations with the countries associated to Horizon 2020, most third countries associated to Horizon 2020 have already, or are expected to be, associated to Horizon Europe, while association agreements with certain countries have now started producing legal effects.
-In addition, other third countries may also become associated to Horizon Europe implementation of the during the programme.
+Most third countries associated to Horizon 2020 have already, or are expected to be, associated to Horizon.
+Other third countries may also become associated to Horizon Europe during the implementation of the programme.
 For the purposes of the eligibility conditions, applicants established in Horizon 2020 Associated Countries or in other third countries negotiating association to Horizon Europe will be treated as entities established in an Associated Country, if the Horizon Europe association agreement with the third country concerned applies at the time of signature of the grant agreement.

-Please check the Horizon Europe List of Participating Countries on the EU Funding & Tenders Portal88 for up-to-date information on the current position for Associated Countries.
+Please check the Horizon Europe List of Participating Countries on the EU Funding & Tender Opportunities Portal86 for up-todate information on the current position for Associated Countries.

-Special rules apply to entities from certain countries (e.g. when entities are subject to EU restrictive measures under the Treaty on the European Union (TEU) and the Treaty on the Functioning of the European Union (TFEU)89.
-Such entities are not eligible to participate in any capacity, including as beneficiaries, affiliated entities, associated partners, third parties giving in-kind contributions, subcontractors or recipients of financial support to third parties (if any).
+Entities subject to EU restrictive measures87 under Article 29 of the Treaty on the European Union (TEU) and Article 215 of the Treaty on the Functioning of the EU (TFEU), as well as Article 75 TFEU are not eligible to participate in any capacity, including as beneficiaries, affiliated entities, associated partners, third parties https://ec.europa.eu/info/fundingtenders/opportunities/docs/2021-2027/common/guidance/list-3rd-countryparticipation barizon ourstom on pdf giving in-kind contributions, subcontractors or recipients of financial support to third parties (if any).